SanjayNarendran/hello-world/README.md

 # hello-world

-So my first project on Git hub
+So my first project on Git hub !!

 Hello Humans,
-On an extended vacation in a place called United states, 10 years later, the vacation keeps extending
+On an extended vacation in a place called United states, 10 years on, the vacation keeps extending.